-What was Dallin H. Oaks’ schedule like when he accepted a call to serve in his stake mission that required 40+ hours per month?
+What was Dallin H. Oaks’ schedule like when he accepted a call to serve in his stake mission that required 40-plus hours per month?

-Richard Turley: Arguably, his life was fully occupied at that time, and he could easily have rationalized that his work would not allow him to accept or fulfill that new responsibility.
+Arguably, Dallin H. Oaks’s life was fully occupied at that time, and he could easily have rationalized that his work would not allow him to accept or fulfill that new responsibility.

 Instead, he exercised faith that God would provide a way for him to fulfill his new calling without neglecting his family or his work.